FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 4. get my_ratings from function my_ratings_action
 5. normalize into Ynorm
 6. create R matrix
-7. get X and Theta out of fmincg algorith
+7. get X and Theta out of fmincg algorithm
-8. get prediction matrix p by X * Theta
+8. get prediction matrix p by multiplying X * Theta
 9. get my predictions out of the first column or p matrix
 10. sort my predictions in descending order so as to see first the movies with the best predicting rating
 11. print predicted movies and original ratings